Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

          don't worry about lag (If you don't understand that sentence, then don't worry about it either).
 To do this, just run the function `add_to_history(your_function_name, player)` and it will all be handled behind the scenes.

+3. If you need to set special blockstates or nbt values, you can do that with the `extra` argument of `set_block`.
+You can input a map with a key of `'state'` with the value of the map of blockstates, or a key of `'nbt'`, mapped to a map of the nbt.
+NB: You can input a simply map into the nbt, the `encode_nbt` function is called in `set_block`.

-3. If it's the first time you are adding commands, you need to know how the commands preprocessor work.
+4. If it's the first time you are adding commands, you need to know how the commands preprocessor work.
 You have detailed instructions for it in [Command System](#command-system).

-4. Your additions should take flags into account.
+5. Your additions should take flags into account.
 If you want your command to set blocks, there needs to be two versions of each command you add.
 One with flags, one with out them.
 For example, the fill command would look like this:
    ```
    'fill <block>'